A Guide to Physical Therapy for Hand, Wrist, and Elbow Pain

 Regardless of the underlying cause of your pain, understanding how to protect, heal, and optimize your joints is essential for a sustainable recovery.
-This is what makes care from any therapist, particularly a certified hand therapist, your best choice.
+This is what makes care from any CityPT therapist, particularly a certified hand therapist, your best choice.

 Thankfully, these days you don't have to feel pigeon-holed into one specialist or treatment option for an injury or pain issue.
 You can work with an integrative team to make sure that your health is optimized.
 This ensures a whole-body, or holistic, approach that helps with your ability to cope with pain and heal.
-For example, your team may include a dietician, functional medicine physician, psychiatrist, and physical therapist.
+For example, your team may include a dietitian, functional medicine physician, psychiatrist, and physical therapist.

 Treatment: What to Expect from Hand Therapy

 The goal of hand therapy is to relieve pain and restore any lost function.
 Specific treatments can involve one or more of the following:

 Education: First and foremost, you will gain extensive knowledge about the cause of your pain and how to manage your pain effectively.
 Plus, you'll learn how to modify any necessary activities to promote tissue healing.

 Pain relieving modalities for short-term relief: This can include heat, ice, ultrasound, electrical stimulation, diathermy, whirlpool, and light therapy.